kubernetes/kubernetes/docs/design/networking.md

 2. Container -> Internet.
 These have to get mapped to the primary host IP so that GCE knows how to egress that traffic.
 There is actually 2 layers of NAT here: Container IP -> Internal Host IP -> External Host IP.
 The first level happens in the guest with IP tables and the second happens as part of GCE networking.
 The first one (Container IP -> internal host IP) does dynamic port allocation while the second maps ports 1:1.

 3. Internet -> Container.
 This also has to go through the primary host IP and also has 2 levels of NAT, ideally.
 However, the path currently is a proxy with (External Host IP -> Internal Host IP -> Docker) -> (Docker -> Container IP).
-Once [issue #15](https://github.com/GoogleCloudPlatform/kubernetes/issues/15) is closed, it should be External Host IP -> Internal Host IP -> Container IP.
+Once [issue #15](https://github.com/GoogleCloudPlatform/lmktfy/issues/15) is closed, it should be External Host IP -> Internal Host IP -> Container IP.
 But to get that second arrow we have to set up the port forwarding iptables rules per mapped port.

 Another approach could be to create a new host interface alias for each pod, if we had a way to route an external IP to it.
 This would eliminate the scheduling constraints resulting from using the host's IP address.

 ### IPv6

 IPv6 would be a nice option, also, but we can't depend on it yet.
 Docker support is in progress: [Docker issue #2974](https://github.com/dotcloud/docker/issues/2974), [Docker issue #6923](https://github.com/dotcloud/docker/issues/6923), [Docker issue #6975](https://github.com/dotcloud/docker/issues/6975).
 Additionally, direct ipv6 assignment to instances doesn't appear to be supported by major cloud providers (e.g., AWS EC2, GCE) yet.
-We'd happily take pull requests from people running Kubernetes on bare metal, though. :-)
+We'd happily take pull requests from people running LMKTFY on bare metal, though. :-)